Hexagram 2坤Earth

 Line 2 is the ruler line of the lower trigram and the centre of Earth's distinctive virtue.
 The three characters — 直 straight, 方 square, 大 great — describe a posture, not an action.
 The line is naming the rare state where an actor's competence has become so well-grounded that it operates without rehearsal. 不習 — no need to practise — is the precise claim.
 The work has been done long enough that the form is the form.

 The trap at line 2 is to mistake the reflex for genius.
 The competence is real and the centring is earned, but the line texts of Earth are careful to keep line 2 inside the receptive structure of the hexagram.
 The straight-square-great competence is in service of something larger — a project, an institution, a partner — that gives the competence its direction.
-An actor on line 2 who decides their own competence is the direction has stepped out of the hexagram and into a different decision entirely.
+Someone on line 2 who decides their own competence is the direction has stepped out of the hexagram and into a different decision entirely.

 含章可貞,或從王事,無成有終。